equinor/fmu-config/docs/yamlformat.rst

   KH_MULT_MTZ: [1.0, 1.2, 1.3]    # the config script will here a list of dtype=Floats

-Example of a freeform typew with explicit dtype and value(s):
+Example of a freeform type with explicit dtype and value(s):

 .. code-block:: yaml